By Kevin Muir of the Macro Tourist

 I am buying long-term Japanese yen volatility.
 No, I don’t trade OTC, so I am going to the CME and buying straddles, strangles, and every other long vol option spread I can think of.
 I wish there is was some way to just buy a VXX type ETF of the Yen, but there simply isn’t demand for this type of product.
 The inability to easily buy a hedge is precisely why it stands a much better chance of being the real risk you should be worried about.

 Japanese yen volatility is too cheap given the dangers involved in this crazy monetary experiment.
 Just because all the hedge fund wise guys have forgotten about the trade doesn’t mean you have to.
 Panics don’t occur when everyone is looking for them.
 I am not sure about the trigger, and heck, I am not even sure about the direction.
 But I do know that you don’t print 65% of your GDP in 5 years and not affect markets.
 There will be consequences, we just don’t know what they are yet.
-Get your insurance while you can, not when you have to…Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Get your insurance while you can, not when you have to…Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.